Islandora/documentation/docs/installation/manual/installing-alpaca.md

 WantedBy=default.target
 ```

-Now you can start the service by running `systemctl start alpaca` and set it to come up when the system reboots with `systemctl enable alpaca`.
+Now you can start the service by running `sudo systemctl start alpaca` and set it to come up when the system reboots with `sudo systemctl enable alpaca`.
+Check the status by running `sudo systemctl status alpaca`.